These guides are AI-generated educational summaries — not legal or medical advice.

 Not mentioning all assistive devices or only mentioning one

-Why: The DBQ has separate fields for canes, crutches, walkers, braces, and wheelchairs.
+The DBQ has separate fields for canes, crutches, walkers, braces, and wheelchairs.
 If you use multiple devices for different situations (brace for walking, cane for bad days, avoid stairs entirely), all of these must be documented.

-Do this instead: Bring your brace and/or cane to the exam.
+Instead: Bring your brace and/or cane to the exam.
 Explain each device: when you use it, why it was prescribed or obtained, and what happens without it.
 Mention if your doctor prescribed the device.

 Impact: Supports all rating levels; particularly important for secondary claims and TDIU